Within the last year, I realized that I had unconsciously stopped making music for a long time — around 10 years ago.

 Casually creating what I called 'color clips' at the end of 2018 after purchasing Logic Pro X and the SoundMaker Kit from ROLI, I was telling myself endlessly I should commit to doing more.
 So when the end of the year rolled around, I set my intentions on another 365 project* — this time a song every day.

 Now, to give you a little context, I have very little musical knowledge and experience...
 I took some piano and guitar lessons when I was young.
 One year I was in band class in Junior High.
-Messed around with Garageband, Ableton, and maybe a few other things as I tried to make music, remix songs and create long DJ mixes.
+Also in a rock band for a little bit in Elementary school and believe me, we were incredible.
+Messed around with Garageband, Ableton, and a few other things as I tried to make music, remix songs and create long DJ mixes.

-None of it was amazing — I was learning — and I got a whole lot of shit for it from my friends at the time, which looking back at it now was likely what spurred me to unconsciously drop it despite still wanting to pursue it further.
+None of it was amazing — of course it wasn't, I was learning — and I got a whole lot of shit for it from my friends at the time, which looking back at it now was likely what spurred me to unconsciously drop it despite still wanting to pursue it further.

 It's this messy process of learning, experimenting and creating when you don't yet have the skills that's the most important, it's where most people quit - as I did years ago.